munificent/craftinginterpreters/book/classes-and-instances.md

 ### Interpreting getter and setter expressions

-Now we'll slide over to the runtime.
-We'll start with get expressions since those are a little simpler:
+Sliding over to the runtime, we'll start with get expressions since those are a little simpler:

 ^code interpret-get-property (3 before, 2 after)

 When the interpreter reaches this instruction, the expression to the left of the `.` has already been executed and the resulting instance is on top of the stack.
-We read the field name from the constant table and look it up in the instance's field table.
+We read the field name from the constant pool and look it up in the instance's field table.
 If the hash table contains an entry with that name, we pop the instance and push the entry's value as the result.